AlexIvanCPA11/i3-config-debian/README.md

 Most important one, the lightdm (if you want to have a GUI)

+Update i3 to latest version
+alternative to i3blocks can be bumblebee-status

 ```
 $ sudo apt install lightdm lightdm-gtk-greeter lightdm-settings
 ```